Here is a summary of the Ivory Act 2018:

-- items produced before 1947 that contain less than 10% ivory by volume (the ‘low ivory content' exemption)
+- pre-1947 items that contain less than 10% ivory by volume (the ‘low ivory content' exemption)

-- musical instruments produced before 1975 that contain less than 20% ivory by volume
+- pre-1975 musical instruments that contain less than 20% ivory by volume

-- ivory items assessed by recognised specialists to be of ‘outstandingly high artistic, cultural or historical value’.
-They must be at least 100 years old when the law comes into force.
-The Government believe that the number of items in this category will be ‘fairly small’.
+- pre-1918 ivory items assessed by recognised specialists to be of ‘outstandingly high artistic, cultural or historical value’.
+The Government believe that the number of items in this category will be ‘fairly small’

-- sales, loans and exchanges by individuals to accredited museums and between accredited museums
+- sales, loans and exchanges by individuals to qualifying museums and between qualifying museums.

-The process will be different for the 'outstanding artistic, culture or historic' exemption.
-Specialists authorised by the government will assess the item to decide if it falls within the exemption.
+The process will be different for the 'outstandingly high artistic, cultural or historical' exemption.
+Specialists authorised by the Government will assess the item to decide if it falls within the exemption.
 If it does, an 'exemption certificate' will be issued.
 This will effectively be a passport for the item allowing it to be sold, which will stay with the item through different changes of ownership.
-We understand the relevant fee for this exemption will be higher than the normal registration fee.
+The relevant fee for this exemption is likely to be higher than the normal registration fee.